Finale

 (Anonymous)

 There is no shortage of adherents of democracies that beat the drums regarding its superiority against the competition; see for example [Economist].
 All the standard advantages are rehashed.
-However, they ignore the inability of democracies to deal with irrational population increases, economies that rely on plundering of the planet and the disappearance of middle classes that are replaced by majorities that are not self-reliant and depend on government assistance programs.
+However, they ignore the inability of democracies to deal with irrational population increases, economies that rely on plundering the planet and the disappearance of middle classes that are replaced by majorities that depend on government assistance programs.

 China's ability to impose a 1-child rule to battle out of control population increases is a key example where democracies have failed: the inability to restrict a right deemed to be fundamental.
 The reigning banner motto of liberal democracies is 'civil rights', while 'civil obligations' - the equivalent of 'noblesse oblige' as a necessary complement - is absent.

-China's 1-child innovation places the democracies in an ideological catch-up mode.
-The West claims that its economies are superior because its democracies foster innovation.
+China's unique 1-child mandate places the democracies in an ideological catch-up mode.
+The West claims that its economies are superior because they foster innovation.
 The West still has an economic advantage but its lead is shrinking rapidly.
-Sure, the defense can be that China is doing only catch-up me-too activities that do not depend on innovation.
+Sure, the defense can be that China is doing only me-too activities that do not depend on innovation.
 However, the West is now handicapped by carrying the weight of non-self reliant majorities.

-If the (Western) democracies want to live up to their claim to superiority they better start innovating from a global, a-temporal perspective, instead of tinkering with the next entitlement for a dysfunctional population.
+If the (Western) democracies want to live up to their claim to superiority they better start innovating from a global, a-temporal perspective, instead of creating a next tax to support a 'redundant' population.

 Upgrades

-We simply revisit the big challenges discussed in the previous chapter and suggest what to do about them.
+We simply revisit the big challenges discussed and suggest what to do about them.

 The population explosion

 The notion that population increases are happening 'somewhere else but not here' is fallacious.
-Even countries where the native population's fertility rate is below 2.1 are still growing due to unstoppable immigration.
+Even countries where the native population's fertility rate is below 2.1 are still growing due to unstoppable immigration (and the greying of the population).
 Moreover, over-population effects everyone due to globalization.
 Population size is the primary parameter of the size of economies and since these are all unsustainable, population control is an excellent first step to shrink the out of control economies.

 Remains the 'detail' how to constrain a population as China did in 1979 without using China's dictatorial power.
 An example of the following steps could make a population restriction at least explainable: